krazydanny/laravel-repository/README.md

 ### Pretty Queries

-You can create human readable queries that represent your business logic in an intuititve way and protect your query criteria encapsulating it's code.
+You can create human readable queries that represent your business logic in an intuititve way and ensures query criteria consistency encapsulating it's code.

 For example: